Nyxxa Moonthorn (Level 19 Elf Adept/Rogue)

 • Is the creature hiding their true heritage and/or culture?

 The DM must give you a truthful answer.
-Once you have used this ability on a creature, you cannot use it on that creature again until you finish a short or long rest.
+Once you have used this ability on a creature, you cannot use it on that creature again until you finish a short or Long Rest.

 Instant Transmission